ditt0132/MM/home.md

 What is Crucible?
 -----------------
 MythicCrucible is the ultimate item add-on for Mythic!

-It allows you to create custom items, armor, blocks, "furniture" / placeable objects, crafting recipes, and more!
+It allows you to create:
+- Custom items
+- Custom armor
+- Custom blocks
+- "Furniture" / placeable objects
+- Crafting recipes
+- ...and more!

 All of these can use any Mythic skills, stats, conditions, most triggers (including new triggers specifically for items), and many new special options!